-608 Biological Basis of Behavior (3)

-678-R Advanced Practicum: School Psychology (1)
+608 Biological Basis of Behavior (3)678-R Advanced Practicum: School Psychology (1)See note about Elective Courses

 Elective courses are offered in Fall, Winter, or Spring, and are not always offered each year.
 Plan well in advance for your elective credits and have a back-up plan in case the course is not offered or there is a conflict with a required course (3 credits required, must be graduate level courses related to your field).